Harish-2502/CCC-Team-72/docs/README.md

 ## Docs

-All files within this folder will contain all relevant documentation to the assignment
+All files within this folder will contain all relevant documentation to the assignment.

+Please refer to google doc for share notetaking [here](https://docs.google.com/document/d/1_0PiClO8ymAeUbTgK3BiKjQLMsWB32OxkyywTF6_kMo/edit?usp=sharing)

 ### Specs